 Capacity: Theatre capacity from 20 to 350.
 Cabaret capacity from 10 to 220.

-Additional Information: Eight function rooms ranging from 56.4 metres square to 404 metres square.
+Additional Information: Six function rooms ranging from 56.4 metres square to 404 metres square.
 Please contact us to discuss your requirements.
+Separate bar/pub available.

 Accessibility: Ramp access into the building.
 Ground floor fully wheelchair accessible, all but one function room is on the ground floor.
 Lift access to the majority of bedrooms.